TechnicJelle/CMGT_GraduationReport/report.typ

-I have made a Vulkan program in the past that used no partial abstractions, and while it was cool to see how it all works and a good learning experience, it is probably not necessary to do all that again.
+I have made a Vulkan program in the past that used no partial abstractions, and while it was cool to see how it all works and a good learning experience, it is unlikely to be necessary to do all that again.

 So we might use one or multiple of the above in our own abstraction, after I have conducted some experiments with them.

+#pagebreak()
 === Rendergraph-based Abstractions

 Description